planttheidea/react-pure-lifecycle/README.md

 #### Adding child context

-In addition to providing the standard lifecycle methods, you can now add child context to functional components (something normally `React` disallows).
+In addition to providing the standard lifecycle methods, starting in `2.x.x` you can add child context to functional components (something normally `React` disallows).
 Example:

 ```javascript
 import React from 'react';